Here’s what happens in the 2017 indie American film I Don’t Feel At Home In This World Anymore:

 Who would Ruth have voted for?
 My guess is that she wouldn’t have voted for either candidate last year.
 She was probably working that day.
 She would feel repulsed by Trump and alienated from Hilary Clinton.

 The neighbourhood/town arena is small enough for the characters to consistently run into each other.

-This is what I’ll call a ‘suburban mythological structure’.
-The main character doesn’t leave the suburbs but goes from place to place within that arena finding herself in a series of escalating and comical big struggles until she comes close to actual death.
+This is what I’ll call a ‘suburban mythological structure‘.
+Another example is Me, Earl and the Dying Girl.
+The main character doesn’t leave the suburbs but goes from place to place within that arena finding herself in a series of escalating and comical struggles until she comes close to actual death.
 This story manages to avoid feeling fragmented because they keep happening upon the same set of baddies (an expanding set of them).

 SHORTCOMING IN I DON’T FEEL AT HOME IN THIS WORLD ANYMORE